Lazerbeak12345/chaml/README.md

 ## Types

+### Type inference

+Types, by default, are strict as java, yet as inferred as python.
+Each variable, once initally set, retains type metadata, including the constructor, and requires that all values stored in that variable are either directly, or indirectly constructed by the constructor bound to the variable.

+The constructor bound to a value can be accessed with the `.constructor` property.
+Well-formed constructors will use `.ext` to "extend" the return of it's "parent" constructor.
+The return of `.ext` is the same as that it is called upon, but when a value is missing, it is looked for in the value passed in to `.ext`.

+### Type constructors

-Types are functions where have this behavior given the number of args,
+Type constructors are functions where have this behavior given the number of args;

 Zero returns the default value, if applicable.
 (Think of it like a default constructor)